The family run 4* Hotel Torbrau

 cycling holiday you continue on the train for another hour to Lake Bled where you have a 10 minute taxi ride to your hotel.

-is accessible by Eurostar and TGV to Turin ( see our Travelling to Italy page for full details) and an overnight stay in Turin.
+walking holiday is accessible by Eurostar and TGV to Turin (see our Travelling to Italy page for full details) and an overnight stay in Turin.
 From Turin, take an early morning direct Frecciarossa

 train across the Lombardy plains to arrive in Venice before lunch.
 From Venice, you continue by half hourly Regional